 In oral (by gavage) mouse and rat studies, doses up to 100 mg/kg/day did not produce any toxicity.
-This dose expressed as mg/m2 is at least 70 times higher than the accidental dose of one bottle of Lumigan® 0.03% for a 10 kg child.
+This dose expressed as mg/m2 is at least 210 times higher than the accidental dose of one bottle of Lumigan® 0.01% for a 10 kg child.

-Lumigan® 0.01% and 0.03% (bimatoprost ophthalmic solution) is a synthetic prostamide analog with ocular hypotensive activity.
+Lumigan® (bimatoprost ophthalmic solution) 0.01% is a synthetic prostamide analog with ocular hypotensive activity.
 Its chemical name is (Z)-7-[(1R,2R,3R,5S)-3,5-Dihydroxy-2-[(1E,3S)-3-hydroxy-5-phenyl-1-pentenyl]cyclopentyl]-5-N-ethylheptenamide, and its molecular weight is 415.58.
 Its molecular formula is C25H37NO4.
 Its chemical structure is:

 Bimatoprost is a powder, which is very soluble in ethyl alcohol and methyl alcohol and slightly soluble in water.
-Lumigan® 0.01% and 0.03% is a clear, isotonic, colorless, sterile ophthalmic solution with an osmolality of approximately 290 mOsmol/kg.
+Lumigan® 0.01% is a clear, isotonic, colorless, sterile ophthalmic solution with an osmolality of approximately 290 mOsmol/kg.

-Mechanism of Action
+12.1 Mechanism of Action

 Bimatoprost, a prostaglandin analog, is a synthetic structural analog of prostaglandin with ocular hypotensive activity.
 It selectively mimics the effects of naturally occurring substances, prostamides.
 Bimatoprost is believed to lower intraocular pressure (IOP) in humans by increasing outflow of aqueous humor through both the trabecular meshwork and uveoscleral routes.
 Elevated IOP presents a major risk factor for glaucomatous field loss.
 The higher the level of IOP, the greater the likelihood of optic nerve damage and visual field loss.

 After one drop of bimatoprost ophthalmic solution 0.03% was administered once daily to both eyes of 15 healthy subjects for two weeks, blood concentrations peaked within 10 minutes after dosing and were below the lower limit of detection (0.025 ng/mL) in most subjects within 1.5 hours after dosing.
 Mean Cmax and AUC0-24hr values were similar on days 7 and 14 at approximately 0.08 ng/mL and 0.09 ng•hr/mL, respectively, indicating that steady state was reached during the first week of ocular dosing.
 There was no significant systemic drug accumulation over time.

-Distribution: Bimatoprost is moderately distributed into body tissues with a steady-state volume of distribution of 0.67 L/kg.
+Bimatoprost is moderately distributed into body tissues with a steady-state volume of distribution of 0.67 L/kg.
 In human blood, bimatoprost resides mainly in the plasma.
 Approximately 12% of bimatoprost remains unbound in human plasma.

-Metabolism: Bimatoprost is the major circulating species in the blood once it reaches the systemic circulation following ocular dosing.
+Bimatoprost is the major circulating species in the blood once it reaches the systemic circulation following ocular dosing.
 Bimatoprost then undergoes oxidation, N-deethylation and glucuronidation to form a diverse variety of metabolites.

-Elimination: Following an intravenous dose of radiolabeled bimatoprost (3.12 mcg/kg) to six healthy subjects, the maximum blood concentration of unchanged drug was 12.2 ng/mL and decreased rapidly with an elimination half-life of approximately 45 minutes.
+Following an intravenous dose of radiolabeled bimatoprost (3.12 mcg/kg) to six healthy subjects, the maximum blood concentration of unchanged drug was 12.2 ng/mL and decreased rapidly with an elimination half-life of approximately 45 minutes.
 The total blood clearance of bimatoprost was 1.5 L/hr/kg.
 Up to 67% of the administered dose was excreted in the urine while 25% of the dose was recovered in the feces.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Bimatoprost was not carcinogenic in either mice or rats when administered by oral gavage at doses of up to 2 mg/kg/day and 1 mg/kg/day respectively (at least 192 and 291 times the recommended human exposure based on blood AUC levels respectively) for 104 weeks.
+Bimatoprost was not carcinogenic in either mice or rats when administered by oral gavage for 104 weeks at doses up to 2 mg/kg/day and 1 mg/kg/day, respectively (192 and 291 times the estimated human systemic exposure to bimatoprost 0.03% dosed bilaterally once daily, respectively, based on blood AUC levels)

 Bimatoprost was not mutagenic or clastogenic in the Ames test, in the mouse lymphoma test, or in the in vivo mouse micronucleus tests.

-Bimatoprost did not impair fertility in male or female rats up to doses of 0.6 mg/kg/day (at least 103 times the recommended human exposure based on blood AUC levels).
+Bimatoprost did not impair fertility in male or female rats up to doses of 0.6 mg/kg/day (at least 103 times the recommended human exposure to bimatoprost 0.03% dosed bilaterally once daily based on blood AUC levels).

 polyethylene ophthalmic dispenser bottles and tips with turquoise polystyrene caps in the following sizes: